Felix Skowronek Memorial Series

-The Felix Skowronek Memorial Event is an annual event sponsored by the Seattle Flute Society in honor the organization's founder, Felix Skowronek.
+In past seasons, the Felix Skowronek Memorial Event has been an annual event sponsored by the Seattle Flute Society in honor the organization's founder, Felix Skowronek.
 The event traditionally features local artists and/or wooden flute specialists.
 Past events have featured performances by Demarre McGill, Jeffrey Barker, Janet See, and Cathy Ransom Karoly, among others.

 Felix Skowronek (1935-2006) earned a B.M. from the Curtis Institute, where he was a student of William Kincaid.
 Skowronek was a founding member of the Soni Ventorum Wind Quintet and played as principal flute of the U.S. Seventh Army Symphony Orchestra, and the Seattle, St. Louis, and Puerto Rico Symphonies.
 He also played principal for the Seattle Opera's summer series of Wagner's Ring cycle.
 He served as professor of flute at the Conservatory of Music of Puerto Rico and the University of Washington.
 He was the founding president of the Seattle Flute Society and served as president of the National Flute Association from 1985-86.
 He was twice the music director of Belle Arte Concerts, from 1983-1992 and 1999-2004.